apache/hudi/website/docs/faq.md

 ### What are some ways to write a Hudi dataset?

 Typically, you obtain a set of partial updates/inserts from your source and issue [write operations](https://hudi.apache.org/docs/write_operations/) against a Hudi dataset.
-If you ingesting data from any of the standard sources like Kafka, or tailing DFS, the [delta streamer](https://hudi.apache.org/docs/hoodie_deltastreamer#deltastreamer) tool is invaluable and provides an easy, self-managed solution to getting data written into Hudi.
+If you ingesting data from any of the standard sources like Kafka, or tailing DFS, the [Hudi Streamer](https://hudi.apache.org/docs/hoodie_deltastreamer#hudi-streamer) tool is invaluable and provides an easy, self-managed solution to getting data written into Hudi.
 You can also write your own code to capture data from a custom source using the Spark datasource API and use a [Hudi datasource](https://hudi.apache.org/docs/writing_data/#spark-datasource-writer) to write into Hudi.

 ### How is a Hudi job deployed?